gd741/README-Generator/README.md

 ## Usage

-run 'node index.js' at the root of your project via the terminal
+Run 'node index.js' at the root of your project via the terminal

 ## Contribution Guidelines